Mrb156/Flutter-App-Controlled-RGB-LED-Stripe/README.md

-# LED Stripe english version
+# App controlled RGB LED Stripe

 This project is a simple IoT example.